-Beginning in the second semester, students will begin to work with one of the Portuguese faculty members to develop a research project.
+Beginning in the second semester, students will begin to work with a professor in or affiliated with the Portuguese graduate program to develop a research project.
 During the second year students will produce a research project of publishable quality working with Portuguese and affiliated faculty, including up to 4 independent study hours.

 Our M.A. graduates follow academic and non-academic career paths and foster new visions of the world from a Brazilian and Portuguese standpoint.
 For more information, contact the graduate advisor, John Tofik Karam.

-Ryan Shosted, Assistant Professor, Dept. of Linguistics.
+Ryan Shosted, Associate Professor, Department of Linguistics.
 Phonetics, Phonology, Mayan linguistics.
 Expertise in Portuguese phonetics and phonology.

 Gisela Sin, Associate Professor, Department of Political Science, Political institutions with an emphasis on the strategic elements of separation of powers.